 You’ll also need a reliable internet connection.

-With FiOS from Frontier you can keep your children connected to reliable, affordable internet that will allow their growing minds to evolve while protecting their security and safety.
-Check out deals on FiOS from Frontier today.
+With Fiber from Frontier you can keep your children connected to reliable, affordable internet that will allow their growing minds to evolve while protecting their security and safety.
+Check out deals on Fiber Internet from Frontier today.

 *Pricing is current as of writing and is subject to change at anytime